 Don’t ask why, that's just how it is.

 You can order drinks in bars, clubs and restaurants outside of this hours but you can’t buy alcohol to go in shops or bars.

 So plan ahead and buy some alcohol to keep in your room in case you've got a craving for a drink or want to chill by the pool with a cold beer at 3pm.

 And while we're on the subject, alcohol is expensive in Thailand.
 It's considered as a luxury item and it's heavily taxed, especially imported brands.

 So buy as much as you can from the duty free on your way in, especially for Champagne and high end brands. (bring some Zacapa 23 🤤)

 For more recommendations on what to do in Bangkok, have a look at the rest of my blog.

 I've got a ton of posts and recommendations about what to do in the city and places / activities you must try.

 Just click here for more.

-My guide helped you for your first time in Bangkok ?
-Or maybe I've missed something ?
+Now let's talk,.
+Did this post helped you for your first time in Bangkok ?
+Or did I miss something ?